Constitution & By-Laws

 - Section 1.
 The objectives of the club shall be:

-- To encourage and promote participation in the sport of skiing and create a general feeling of enthusiasm for and knowledge of skiing.
+- To encourage and promote participation in snow sports and create a general feeling of enthusiasm for and knowledge of snow sports

-- To educate and instruct its members about skiing.
+- To educate and instruct its members about snow sports.

-- To organize and conduct skiing excursions for its members.
+- To organize and conduct snow sports excursions for its members.

 - To organize and conduct other activities for its members.

-- To cooperate with regional, national and international ski organizations.
+- To cooperate with regional, national and international snow sports organizations.

 Article III – Membership

 - Section 1.
-Membership in this club is open to those persons interested in skiing and other club sponsored activities.
+Membership in this club is open to those persons interested in snow sports and other club sponsored activities.

 - Section 2.
 Every applicant for membership shall complete the required application for membership form provided by the membership chairman and submit with the application all fees and dues currently prescribed by the By-Laws.